Which homeschool option is right for your family?

 When you file the CPI Form A, you’ll answer "Yes" on the questions in the Special Education item section and mark “Yes” on Dual Enrollment item.

-If you want to opt out of public school special education services (including those through the AEA), you can do that in one of two ways depending upon the legal option you've chosen.
+• If you want to opt out of public school special education services (including those through the AEA), you can do that (using any homeschool option) in one of two ways, depending upon the legal option you've chosen.

-If you've selected an option that requires CPI Form A filing, you simply mark “No” on the second question in the Special Education item section on the CPI Form A.
+1. If you've selected an option that requires CPI Form A filing, you simply mark “No” on the question in the Special Education item section that asks for your consent to continued evaluation and services.

-If you want this, you can use any of the options.
-Some homeschooling parents believe that they have to select CPI Option 1 in order to receive the assistance of an Iowa licensed teacher.
+Some homeschooling parents think that they have to select one of the CPI options that mandate teacher supervision in order to receive the assistance of an Iowa licensed teacher.

 Homeschooling Unrelated Children

-If you want to homeschool unrelated children, the Iowa Code specifies that up to 4 unrelated children can be instructed under the Independent Private Instruction (IPI) option.
+The Iowa Code specifies that up to four unrelated children can be instructed under the Independent Private Instruction (IPI) option.
+You may not, however, receive monetary compensation for providing IPI instruction for children of other parents.

 I am wanting to know how to get my daughter started in a homeschool program.
 I want to know if there is any cost and how I would go about getting it set up.